 ORIGINS

-Nathan Miller.
+TABLES Project was founded in Chicago by artist and educator Nathan Miller.
 Drawing from woodworking, photography, and social design, the project brings households together through building, eating, conversation, and testimony.